 3. Enhances Lymphatic Drainage

 The lymphatic system is responsible for removing toxins and metabolic waste from the body.
-Gentle massage can encourage this drainage, helping your body return to balance more efficiently.
+Gentle massage can encourage this drainage and help your body return to balance more efficiently.
+Unlike your blood, which has the heart to pump it, your lymph fluid relies on movement and pressure to circulate through the body.
+A targeted massage acts as a manual pump for this system, clearing out the cellular ‘debris’ that can accumulate after a high-intensity session.

 4. Promotes Relaxation and Mental Recovery